Chattanooga Times Free Press: Chattanooga Times Free Press

 In 1998, Hussman bought the Free Press.
 A year later, he bought the Times as well and merged the two papers.
 The first edition of the Chattanooga Times Free Press was published on January 5, 1999.
+Around half the staff from both papers were reassigned or let go within days of the merger.
 The Times Free Press runs two editorial pages: one staunchly liberal, the other staunchly conservative, reflecting the editorial leanings of the Times and Free Press, respectively.
-The Tennessee Press Association recognized the Times Free Press as the best newspaper in Tennessee in 2002.
-One year later, Editor & Publisher magazine named the Times Free Press as one of 10 newspapers in the United States "doing it right".
+In 2003, Editor & Publisher magazine named the Times Free Press as one of 10 newspapers in the United States "doing it right".

 In May 2013, the paper bought a new offset printing press to replace its flexography printing press.
 The multimillion-dollar investment added more color capability and production efficiency.
 On Monday, April 14, 2014, the Chattanooga Times Free Press was named a finalist for the 2014 Pulitzer Prize for Local Reporting for "Speak No Evil."
 In 2017, the newspaper was named a finalist for the Pulitzer Prize for "The Poverty Puzzle."

 In September 2021, the newspaper started offering a free IPad to all print subscribers as a way to promote the paper's digital replica.
-The plan was to cease weekday print sometime in mid-2022 and only print once a week on Sundays.
+The plan was to cease weekday print deliveries sometime in mid-2022 and only print once a week on Sundays.
 In-person tutorials on how to access the paper's digital edition were offered in community recreational centers, hotel conference rooms and at the newsroom.
 The total investment for the initiative was $6 million.

-In March 2024, the newspaper sent a letter to readers announcing it had been running at a loss in recent years due in part to the COVID-19 recession in the United States and was raising subscriptions rates from $34 to $39 a month.
+In March 2024, the newspaper sent a letter to readers announcing it had been running at a loss in recent years due in part to the COVID-19 recession in the United States and was raising subscriptions rates from $34 to $39 a month – making it one of the most expensive newspapers in the country.
+In 2026, the Times Free Press ceased printing physical editions on weekdays, printing only the Sunday issue.
+In July 2026, WEHCO Media, Inc. sold the paper to Craig Fuller, the CEO of FreightWaves, and his father Max Fuller.
+Fifty-four employees were laid off, including editor Alison Gerber, two other editors, plus 30 print production and distribution workers, leaving a total staff of 74.
+The new owners said the newspaper will no longer make use of its longtime local printing press by the end of the year.
+After 60 years at 400 E. 11th St., in September 2026 the newspaper moved to 412 Market St., adjacent to FreightWaves' headquarters.